MigOpsRepos/credcheck/README.md

 CREATE ROLE
 ```

-Let us add one more check to the username, where username should not contain more than 1 adjacent repeat characters.
+Let us add one more check to the username, where username should not contain more than 1 adjacent repeat character.

 ```